 Understand Capital Gains Tax (CGT) Obligations on Inherited Assets

 While Australia does not impose an inheritance tax, Capital Gains Tax (CGT) may be applicable when selling inherited assets like property, shares, or collectibles.
-Even though CGT is not due at the time of inheritance, beneficiaries might need to pay CGT when they sell the asset down the track.
+Even though CGT is not due at the time of inheritance, beneficiaries may need to pay it later when selling the asset.
 The CGT amount is determined by the asset’s value increase from the purchase date to the sale date.

 To potentially reduce CGT, consider these factors: